foxBMS/foxbms-2/docs/tools/debugger/debug-application.rst

 Choice of debugger
 ------------------

-The choice of the correct debugger can not be decided with a simple manual.
+The choice of the correct debugger depends on many factors and can not be decided based solely on the information of this manual.
-The authors of this manual use and support two types of debuggers, but more options exist and might yield similar results.
+The authors of this manual use and support two types of debuggers.
+While other options exist and may yield similar results, we recommend to choose one of these toolchains if you have to rely on our support for the setup of the debugger, as we cannot support debugger toolchains that we do not know or cannot recommend.
+Feel free to contact us, if you need more information.

 * The first one is the
-  `Segger J-Link Plus <https://www.segger.com/j-link-plus.html>`_.
+  `Segger J-Link PLUS <https://www.segger.com/j-link-plus.html>`_.
 A cheaper debugger solution is the
-  `Segger J-Link Base <https://www.segger.com/jlink_base.html>`_.
+  `Segger J-Link BASE <https://www.segger.com/jlink_base.html>`_.
 Please note that the debug software
   `Ozone <https://www.segger.com/products/development-tools/ozone-j-link-debugger/#ozone-licensing>`_
   is not licensed with the base version of J-Link.